noverant/cfn-kubernetes-resource-provider/README.md

-# Deprecation Notice
+# Retirement Notice
 On 03/31/2023.
 Support for this Public Resource type will be retired.
-Please see [Issue #49](https://github.com/aws-quickstart/quickstart-kubernetes-resource-provider/issues/49)for more information.
+Please see [Issue #49](https://github.com/aws-quickstart/quickstart-kubernetes-resource-provider/issues/49) for more information.

 # Kubernetes Resource Types for AWS CloudFormation